cartoon-raccoon/oyster/docs/scripting.md

 This is useful if you need to test an information file in `/sys` for a kernel status, or something similar.

 ### For Loops
 For loops are another very common programming construct found in (imperative-style) programming languages.
-The for loop in Oyster is extremely powerful because it iterates over the arguments it is passed.
-That means, anything that can expand to a list of arguments (which includes braces, globs, command substitution) is iterable.
+The for loop in Oyster is extremely powerful because it iterates over and expands the arguments it is passed.
+That means, anything that can expand to a list of arguments (which includes braces, globs, command substitution, and arrays) is iterable, and will be iterated over individually.

 The syntax of the for loop is as follows: